mike-jung/ubiaccess-framework/README.md

 - Spring like annotation support - Controllers can be scanned and loaded automatically with annotation
 - Database Failover - Relational databases such as MySQL(MariaDB), SQLite and Oracle are supported and failover features are embedded for easy configuration
 - SocketIO - chat implementation using SocketIO messaging is easy because handlers are separated
-- WebRTC - audio and video streaming for your multimedia needs
+- WebRTC - audio and video streaming for your multimedia needs are supported

 ## Application Structure